MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether remote firewall management should be enabled.

 If `true`, corresponding ports are open and remote Windows Defender Firewall management will be available.
 If `false`, Windows Defender Firewall cannot be managed remotely.
+The script achieves this by enabling or disabling the [Windows Defender Firewall Remote Management (RPC)](#windows-defender-firewall-remote-management-rpc) firewall rule.

 ```yaml
 Type: Boolean